KrishnaMarentes/CSE423Project-KREG/README.md

   O: Perform optimizations <br />
   S: Generate assembly code.
 Will be saved in SOURCEFILE.s (Cannot specify file name)
   * Do not use -w or -r together <br />
-  * -r cannot be used with options that require C code: t, p, a, s
+  * -r cannot be used with options that require C code: t, p, a, s <br />
   SOURCEFILE: file path of input C source code (or IR file) <br />

   **Run instructions** <br />